-- A. Except as expressly provided herein, the Ely Shoshone Tribe shall have the sole proprietary interest in any Class III gaming operation or facility. - B. Notwithstanding subparagraph A above, the Tribal Gaming Commission, with the prior approval of the Tribal Council, may license a Class III gaming facility owned in whole or in part by a person or entity other than the Ely Shoshone Tribe, or provided that the licensing standards for individually owned Class III gaming shall comply with the Compact, and all other applicable provisions of federal law are satisfied.
+- A. Except as expressly provided herein, the Pyramid Lake Paiute Tribe shall have the sole proprietary interest in any Class III gaming operation or facility. - B. Notwithstanding subparagraph A above, the Tribal Gaming Commission, with the prior approval of the Tribal Council, may license a Class III gaming facility owned in whole or in part by a person or entity other than the Pyramid Lake Paiute Tribe, provided that the licensing standards for individually owned Class III gaming shall comply with the Compact, and all other applicable provisions of federal law are satisfied.
 Any such gaming activity shall be subject to regulations prescribed by the Gaming Commission which shall be consistent with the Compact and applicable provisions of the IGRA.
+No license may be issued to such an individual or entity unless the individual or entity has first expressly agreed in writing on a form prescribed by the Tribal Gaming Commission that: